 Working and middle class people see Jan out there fighting for their jobs and paychecks at a time when income inequality has reached record levels.
 In 2010, then Speaker Pelosi appointed Jan to President Obama’s 18-member National Commission on Fiscal Responsibility and Reform where she bucked the majority and offered her own proposal to balance the budget without cutting Social Security, Medicare or Medicaid – or further burdening struggling families.

 Jan is proudly pro-choice, favors marriage equality and comprehensive immigration reform.
 Jan was a founding member of the Out of Iraq Caucus in the U.S. House.
 She co-chairs the Democratic Seniors Task Force which focuses on addressing the needs of older Americans.

 As a Jewish Congresswoman, Jan has a deep personal connection to the State of Israel and has consistently voted for measures to assure Israel’s security and to promote efforts toward a two-state solution, with Israel and Palestine living side-by-side in peace.

 Jan grew up in the 9th District and returns home every weekend to meet with individual constituents, business leaders, and groups large and small.
 The Constituent Advocates in her two district offices work tirelessly to help the diverse range of constituents in the 9th District and are known far and wide for their welcoming attitude and effective problem solving.

-Jan lives in Evanston, Illinois, with her husband Robert Creamer and their Golden Retriever, Lucky.
+Jan lives in Evanston, Illinois, with her husband Robert Creamer and their two puppies Ellie and Frankie.
 She has three marvelous children, Ian, Mary and step-daughter Lauren, and six exceptional grandchildren – Isabel, Eve, Lucy, William, Aidan and Alice.
 She graduated from the University of Illinois in 1965 with a B.S. in Elementary Education.